OpenMS/pyopenms-docs/docs/source/user_guide/centroiding.rst

     plt.stem(
         centroided_spectra[0].get_peaks()[0], centroided_spectra[0].get_peaks()[1]
     )  # plot as vertical lines
+    plt.show()

 .. image:: img/centroided_data.png

 After centroiding, a single m/z value for every isotopic peak is retained.
-By plotting the centroided data as stem plot we discover that (in addition to the isotopic peaks) some low intensity peaks (intensity at approx. 4k) were present in the profile data.
+By plotting the centroided data as stem plot we discover that (in addition to the isotopic peaks) some low intensity peaks (intensity at approx. 4k units on the y-axis) were present in the profile data.